distantmagic/paddler/tutorial-installing-llamacpp-aws-cuda.md

 4. Install CUDA Toolkit (only the Base Installer).
 Download it and follow instructions from https://developer.nvidia.com/cuda-downloads

-    At the time of writing this tutorial, the highest available Ubuntu version supported is 22.04.
-But do not fear! :) We'll get it to work with some small workarounds (see the [Potential Errors](#potential-errors) section)
+    At the time of writing this tutorial, the highest available supported version of the Ubuntu version was 22.04.
+But do not fear! :) We'll get it to work with some minor workarounds (see the [Potential Errors](#potential-errors) section)

 5. Compile llama.cpp:
     ```shell